WSG23/yosai_intel_dashboard_fresh/docs/performance_monitoring.md

 and `yosai_request_memory_mb` Prometheus histograms for every request.
 Disable it again with `ENABLE_PROFILING=false`.

+### API Request Timing

+The API adds a lightweight `TimingMiddleware` that measures how long each request takes to process.
+Durations are exported via the `api_request_duration_seconds` Prometheus histogram and can be scraped from the `/metrics` endpoint.
+Values are in seconds and can be aggregated with `histogram_quantile` to monitor typical latencies (e.g. p95).

+Low percentiles close to zero indicate fast responses while higher values or a steadily increasing trend suggest performance issues with a particular route or dependency.

 ### Deprecated Function Usage

 Decorate legacy helpers with `@deprecated` from `core` to automatically record